ivancolomer/LGxEDU/liquid-galaxy/README.md

 Master machine IP: 192.168.1.10<br>
 Master local user password: 1234<br>
 Total machines count: 3<br>
-LG frames: lg3 lg1 lg2<br>
 Unique number (octet): 42

 Once the slaves installation has completed (including the reboot), you might have to reload master to send them the init signal. `lg-relaunch`

-### Other installation details

-- Device GPU drivers might not be enabled by default.
-Make sure to install your device's latest drivers.
-- If your Liquid Galaxy setup is using the screens in vertical, you will have to rotate them manually (on Ubuntu: Launchpad -> Displays -> Rotation -> Counterclockwise).
-- When booting Ubuntu Installation from your USB, if the USB doesn't appear as a boot option in the list of the BIOS, please make sure your CSM (Compatibility Support Module) allows booting from both Legacy and UEFI systems.
-- When opening Google Earth Pro application, if the screen doesn't properly load, it might be due to the incompatiblity between Google Earth Pro 7.3 and X.Org X server.
-Install Nvidia driver in order to solve the problem with this command:
-`sudo apt-get install nvidia-384 && shutdown -r now`

 ### [Optional] API